carlosv120/CS670-Project2/README.md

 ## Introduction

-This project is a simplified digital version of the classic Cluedo (Clue) board game.
+ - This project is a simplified version of the Cluedo (Clue) game.
-It was created for CS670 - Artificial Intelligence - Spring 2025.
+ - It was created for CS670 - Artificial Intelligence - Spring 2025.
-The game allows multiple players to move through a mansion and make suggestions to simulate solving the mystery.
+ - The game allows multiple players to move through a mansion and make suggestions to simulate solving the mystery.

 ## How to Run the Game (Option 1)